qmk/qmk_firmware/keyboards/planck/keymaps/orthodeluxe/readme.md

 - switching between MacOs and Windows modes;
 - access Cut, Copy and Paste shortcuts wirth the right hand, for people that use the mouse with their left hand.

+## Bootmagic

+This keymap supports Bootmagic Lite.
+Bootmagic configures the keyboard when initializing (starting up after connecting the USB cable).
+- hold key in upper left corner while plugging in the USB cable to enter the Bootloader for flashing.
+- hold M key while plugging in the USB cable to use the keyboard in MacOs mode.
+- hold W key while plugging in the USB cable to use the keyboard in Windows mode.

 ## Build

 Owners of an older Planck (rev5 or older, those without a USB-C connector) need to disable audio in file 'rules .mk' before building.
 Otherwise the firmware size will be too large.